 - Bring to a soft boil stirring occasionally.

-- Lower to low heat and allow to simmer for another 5-10 minutes.
+- Lower to low heat and allow to simmer until ready to serve.

 - Garnish with your favorite toppings and enjoy!

 I did not drain the cans of tomatoes.